 Doubting the Self

 There are doubts that are rational and doubts that are irrational.
-Relative experience has dominated us for creation cycles, so it is really only reasonable that we might doubt the glorious truth of the Self–not the fact that It exists, but the fullness of Its wonder and its transforming, creative, transcendent power, and its accessibility through yoga.
-It is, of course, delusion that hides the reality of the Self from us and makes us doubt the words of Krishna and the sages of the upanishads upon whose teachings the Gita is based.
+Relative experience has dominated us for creation cycles, so it is understandable that we might doubt the glorious truth of the Self–not the fact that it exists, but the fullness of its wonder and its transforming, creative, transcendent power, what to speak of its accessibility through yoga.
+It is, of course, delusion that hides the reality of the Self from us and makes us doubt the words of Krishna and the sages of the Upanishads upon whose teachings the Gita is based.
 Yoga, however, directly reveals to us the truth of the Atman-Self and removes doubt as the rising sun dispels even the densest darkness.

-It is no small thing that Krishna refers to “your own sword of knowledge,” for nothing but our own realization will erase ignorance and doubt.
-If we have no knowledge of our own, then any faith we may think we have is a fantasy, a delusion.
-People who believe something merely because some person or book–including the Gita–says so have no faith at all.
-Only superstition.
-Until they rid themselves of such faith they will never know the truth which Krishna speaks.
+It is no small thing that Krishna refers to “the sword of your own knowledge,” for nothing but our own realization will erase ignorance and doubt.
+If we have no knowledge of our own, then any “faith” we may think we have is a fantasy, a delusion.
+People who believe something merely because some person or book–including the Gita–says so have no faith at all, only superstition.
+Until they rid themselves of such non-faith they will never know the truth which Krishna speaks.
 This is why atheism can be a positive thing: we often have to rid ourselves of silly and baseless religion before we can clear our minds enough to come to true faith and knowledge.
 Once a man told Sri Ramakrishna he was an atheist.
-Sri Ramakrishna said: “That, too is a stage” on the way to realization.
+Sri Ramakrishna said: “That, too, is a stage” on the way to realization.

-We cannot live on the food other people eat, and we cannot live on the knowledge of others–who, if they were real knowers (jnanis) would tell us so themselves.
+We cannot live on the food other people eat, and we cannot live on the knowledge of others–who, if they were real knowers (jnanis) would tell us that themselves.